Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

 Hi, does anyone know what the purine levels are like in this?
 I have a dally pup incoming in 2 weeks!
-Many thanksAlana K Hollie Taylor •11 months ago
+Many thanksAlana K Hollie Taylor •one year ago

 Hi, I’m not sure about this one specifically but I would go for one that states ‘low purine’, such as Benyfit Natural Sensitive, Paleo Ridge Plus Special Diet, and Pro Dog Raw do a couple, personally I would mix and match to get as many proteins as possible, congrats on the puppy!Louisa Higby •2 years ago